Five winter wardrobe essentials

 Bomb with colour

-Bomber is your best bet if you just want to throw something over your shoulders.
+The bomber is your best bet if you want to throw something over your shoulders.
 One with a hoodie looks cute and you can experiment with patterns and shades with this option.
-Wear a tube top or crop top underneath, depending on how often you plan to wear the jacket, and complete the look with combat boots and aviators.
+Wear a tube top or crop top underneath, depending on how often you plan to wear the jacket and complete the look with combat boots and aviators.
 Tie your hair up for a non-messy affair.

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe